Hack And Hop, EC4Y 8BH

 - 35 Whitefriars Street, EC4Y 8BH

-Like its sister pubs, the beer offering is the highlight at this compact pub, with 10 keg beer taps and four handpulls for ale, with regularly changing guests on each.
+The beer offering is the highlight at this compact pub, with 10 keg beer taps and four handpulls for ale, with regularly changing guests on each.
 The beers are sourced from a number of countries, though the cask selection focuses on regional breweries, with such names as Weird Beard (based in Hanwell), Windsor & Eton, and Titanic cropping up regularly.
 They also have a house pilsner brewed for them locally, and a large selection of bottles including a wide range from London brewers like Beavertown, Brew by Numbers and Pressure Drop.

 Ewan's verdict: Having only visited on a weekend, when the atmosphere is likely to have been significantly more relaxed, I really liked this pub.
 The beer selection was varied and extensive enough that I was never short of something new to drink, and the food and service were both excellent.
 They also offered a very competitive rate for booking out the upstairs room for a party.

 Accessibility: Toilets are up a flight of stairs.